raspberrypilearning/next-customer-please/en/step_4.md

 ---

 You have quite a lot of sprites in your project.
-Make sure the `when this sprite clicked`{:class="block3events"} script is on your **Seller** sprite.
+Make sure the `when this sprite clicked`{:class="block3events"} script is on your **seller** sprite.

-**Tip:** If you have added it to the wrong sprite you can drag the code to the **Seller** sprite then delete it from the other sprite.
+**Tip:** If you have added it to the wrong sprite, you can drag the code to the **seller** sprite, then delete it from the other sprite.

 --- /collapse ---